 Students requesting late withdrawal by petition must show, through strong supporting documentation, that they were unable to complete the course due to extenuating circumstances beyond their control.
 This type of late withdrawal differs from the Late Withdrawal after the Drop Date (LWD) policy, as outlined at in the Academic Calendar.

-Appeals of decisions made by the Committee on Standing must be filed at the Office of the Registrar using the U of T Mississauga Academic Appeals Board form within 90 days of the date of the Committee's decision.
+Appeals of decisions made by the Committee on Standing must be filed at the Office of the Registrar using the U of T Mississauga Academic Appeals Subcommittee form within 90 days of the date of the Committee's decision.